ilkerccom/bitcrackrandomiser/README.md

 ### [**force_continue**]

 `true` If the private key is found, the scan will continue until it is finished.
-The related range is marked as "scanned".
-The key found is publicly visible on the pool site.
-(With 1 missing character)

-You can see the private key in the file created in the folder and if Telegram is active, notification will come.
+The related range is marked as "scanned" (like others).
+The scanned range will never be scanned by another user again.
+Telegram or api share feature must be active or insecure computer feature must be false.
+Because the scan will continue, the private key will not appear on the console screen.

 `false` If the private key is found, the scanning process is terminated.
 No data is sent to the pool.
+It can be scanned again by another user after 12 hours (even with very low probability).

 ---